jeremy-vernon-bcgov/docker-mautic-noroot/README.md

 # docker-mautic-noroot
 A derivative of docker Mautic intended to run as an arbitrary user.
+Built image is available via artifactory or (my Dockerhub)[https://dockerhub.io/jeremyvernon/docker-mautic-noroot]

-Targets Mautic version 3.2
+- Targets Mautic version 3.2
-Uses the Docker php:7.3-apache base image
+- Uses the Docker php:7.3-apache base image

+I have included substitute configuration files to:
+1. Reduce run-time mutation of container state
+2. More explicitly capture the desired configuration for running in OCP/K8s.

+Thus, php.ini, 000-default.conf and ports.conf are included here and copied into the container - rather than modified by entrypoint.sh.

 ## Mautic is ~2/12 factors by default.
 There are numerous design decisions that make running Mautic in a Kuberetes environment something of an configuration nightmare.
 Here's some coverage by factor